 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Belgium.

-Persons with Mobility Issues: While in Belgium, individuals with disabilities may find accessibility and accommodation very different from in the United States.
+Travelers Who Require Accessibility Assistance: While in Belgium, individuals with disabilities may find accessibility and accommodation very different than in the United States.

 High-quality medical facilities and services are widely available in Belgium.
-The large university hospitals can handle almost every medical problem.
-The Embassy's Consular Section maintains a list of English-speaking doctors.
+The large university hospitals can handle most medical problems.
 Equivalents for most, but not all, U.S. medications are available through local pharmacies with a prescription from a Belgian physician.
 The responsiveness of emergency services is also generally excellent.

 Public Transportation: Brussels and most major cities of Belgium have extensive and efficient public transportation systems.
 Trains, buses, and ferries connect Brussels with other major cities in Belgium and with the United Kingdom, France, Germany, Luxembourg, and The Netherlands.
 Traveling by train is considered to be safer than driving.

-Please refer to our Road Safety page for more information.
-Also, we suggest that you visit the website of the Belgian national authority responsible for road safety.
+See our Road Safety page for more information.
+Visit the website of the Belgian national authority responsible for road safety.

-Maritime Travel: Mariners planning travel to Belgium should also check for U.S. maritime advisories and alerts at www.marad.dot.gov/msci.
-Information may also be posted to the U.S. Coast Guard homeport website (https:homeport.uscg.mil, and the NGA broadcast warnings website and select “broadcast warnings.”
+Maritime Travel: Mariners planning travel to Belgium should also check for U.S. maritime advisories and alerts.
+Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.